Showing posts with label tobacco. Show all posts

 https://www.greatamericaneclipse.com/kentucky/

-Kentucky experiences about the longest eclipse duration, just over 2 minutes and 41 seconds.
+Kentucky experiences the longest eclipse duration, just over 2 minutes and 41 seconds.
 The civic boosters in the Hopkinsville area are advertising this spot as the very best place in America to see the eclipse.
-On this very day of August 21st, the town of Hopkinsville whimsically celebrates a purported alien encounter with a Little Green Men festival, so the world of solar eclipses and alien encounters will conflate in Hopkinsville on this day.
+On August 21st, the town of Hopkinsville whimsically celebrates a purported alien encounter with a Little Green Men festival, so the world of solar eclipses and alien encounters will conflate in Hopkinsville on this day.

 THE POINT WHERE THE SUN, MOON, AND EARTH LINE UP MOST PERFECTLY DURING THE ECLIPSE IS NEAR HOPKINSVILLE.
 THIS IS CALLED "THE POINT OF GREATEST ECLIPSE," AND THE ECLIPSE DURATION HERE IS WITHIN 0.2 SECONDS OF THE MAXIMUM IN ILLINOIS.